 Whose Insurance Pays for Rental Car Accidents?

 In accidents involving rental cars, liability generally hinges on who was at fault for the crash.
 If another driver’s negligence caused the accident, you would typically pursue an insurance claim with their insurer.
-This could be the insurance that came with their rental car package or their own insurance, depending on the state.
+A lawyer may file a claim against the insurance that came with their rental car package or the driver’s insurance.

 In South Carolina, rental car companies typically offer the minimum state-required liability insurance coverage required by the South Carolina Department of Insurance.
 Specifically, they provide $25,000 in bodily injury liability insurance per person, $50,000 per accident, and $25,000 in property damage liability coverage per accident.